ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Bare metal server
 {: #vc_vcenterserveroverview-bare-metal}

-* For NSX-T, you can order three or more bare metal servers in the consolidated or management cluster, and optionally two or more bare metal servers in the workload cluster.
+You can order three or more bare metal servers on the consolidated or management cluster, and optionally two or more bare metal servers on the workload cluster.
-* For NSX-V, you can order two or more bare metal servers.

-Skylake servers are not supported for vSphere Enterprise Plus 7.0 instances.
+If you plan to use vSAN storage, the configuration requires a minimum of four bare metal servers.
 {: note}

 The following configurations are available:
-* **Skylake** - 2-CPU Intel® Skylake generation servers (Intel® Xeon® 4100/5100/6100 series) with your selected CPU model and RAM size.
-* **Cascade Lake** - 4-CPU Intel Cascade Lake generation server (Quad Intel Xeon Gold 6248 and Quad Intel Xeon Platinum 8260) or 2-CPU Intel Cascade Lake generation servers (Intel Xeon 4200/5200/6200/8200 series) with your selected CPU model and RAM size.
+* **Cascade Lake** - 4-CPU Intel® Cascade Lake generation servers (Quad Intel Xeon® 6200/8200 series) or 2-CPU Intel Cascade Lake generation servers (Dual Intel Xeon 4200/5200/6200/8200 series) with your selected RAM size.
-* **SAP-certified** - Intel Skylake generation servers (Intel Xeon 6140 series) or Intel Cascade Lake generation servers (Intel Xeon 5218, 6248, and 8280 M series) with your selected CPU model.
+* **SAP-certified Cascade Lake** - 2-CPU Intel Cascade Lake generation servers (Dual Intel Xeon 5200/6200/8200 series).

-If you plan to use vSAN storage, the configuration requires a minimum of four bare metal servers.
-{: note}

 ### Networking
 {: #vc_vcenterserveroverview-networking}